Welcome to kowaleski.org

 What is the Pan Mass Challenge?
 The Pan Mass Challenge is the most successful and oldest continuous charity bicycling in the country.
 In 1980, a fellow by the name of Billy Starr, whose family was ravaged by cancer, had the inspiration to try to make a difference.
 What started with a couple dozen enthusiasts riding from Springfield in the general direction of Provincetown has developed into 7000+ folks riding, volunteering and planning in the 21st century.
 On the first weekend each August the participants descend on Sturbridge and Wellesley MA to celebrate their year of fund-raising for the Dana Farber Cancer Institute by riding a bicycle for up to 192 miles.
 Crazy, no?
 Yes, but there is much gained in the shared experience.

-Riding this event are politician, celebrities, professional athletes and citizens all sharing the effort, financial and physical.
-We've been joined by such as Sen. Kerry and Greg Lemond.
+Riding this event are politicians, celebrities, professional athletes and citizens all sharing the effort, financial and physical.
+We've been joined by such as Sen. Kerry, Sen. Brown, Lance Armstrong and Greg Lemond.
 But the inspirational participants are such as the rider who lost a leg at a young age and a lung a bit later in life, both to cancer, who climbs on his bike and hurtles toward Provinceton at a phenomenal pace, one that I have never been able to attain.
 Or such as the professional football player, ex-Patriot, Joe Andruzzi, who recently endured chemotherapy but determinedably ground out his first ride this year in 12 hours, popping his kneecap back in after injuring it in a climb.
-There are young men and women riding who were treated in their childhook for cancer at DFCI that are 'living proof' that progress is being made.
+There are young men and women riding who were treated in their childhook for cancer at DFCI that are 'living proof' that progress is being made, and thankfully that group is growing.

-The PMC as an organization is approaching the $300,000,000.00 mark for contributions over the life of the event.
+The PMC as an organization has exceeded the $330,000,000.00 mark for contributions over the life of the event.
 Thirty years in 2009, an average of about $10,000,000.00/year.
 It is remarkably efficient.
 In the 80's the event had been able to contribute over 90% to the DCFI.
 It has progressed to delivering 100% of every penny you contribute to the Dana Farber where it can do the most good.

 I get more from this than I give.
 I ask people to give money for a cause that I know they would give to anyway.
-It drives me to be compulsive about getting out to train in order to survive it.
+It drives me to be compulsive about getting out to train in order to survive it especially as I have gotten older.
 It gives me a new group of friends to see each year.
 It gives me a sense that I've helped in a small way and that I am part of something bigger.
 I feel remorse in not having done more.
 I've always given to cancer charities because of the successes in my family, not the failures.
 I hope some of this description makes you feel more a part of the effort.
 Thanks again.

 HERE is HOW to DONATE: